What is a Manifold?

 \]

-Every topological manifold admits an atlas: the locally Euclidean condition
+Every topological manifold admits an atlas.
+The locally Euclidean condition

 provides a chart around each point, and the collection of all such charts is